 Remove the dough from the freezer.
 Slice it into 8 wedges and place them 1 inch apart on the lined baking sheet.

 Bake the scones on the top rack for 18-22 minutes.
-Start checking on them after about 15 minutes or so to prevent them from burning.
+Start checking on them after about 15 minutes to prevent them from burning.

 Take them out of the oven when they are a light golden brown and place them on a cooling rack.